martinboykov/SnapIT/README.md

 <a href="#firebase-hosting"></a>

 #### Firebase Hosting
 Firebase Hosting is a static and dynamic web hosting.
 It supports hosting static files such as CSS, HTML, JavaScript and other files.
 The service delivers files over a content delivery network (CDN) through HTTP Secure (HTTPS) and Secure Sockets Layer encryption (SSL).
-Firebase partners with Fastly, a CDN, to provide the CDN backing Firebase Hosting.

 <a href="#testing"></a>

 ## **Testing**
 The stable state of the application is provided through unit tests.

 <a href="#build-processt"></a>